Tic-Tac-Dough: Record winnings

 With contestants being able to play until defeated, several Tic-Tac-Dough contestants were able to win over $100,000 on the show.
-Over the course of nine weeks of the show in 1980, Thom McKee defeated 43 opponents to win eight cars and take home $312,700 (with other bonus game prizes), including over $200,000 in cash, a record at the time.
-In one game, McKee broke the record for winning the biggest pot in a match, which reached $36,800 after four tie games against challenger Pete Cooper.
-McKee's winnings record stood until 1999 when Michael Shutterly won $500,000 all-cash on Who Wants to Be a Millionaire.
+Over the course of nine weeks in 1980, Thom McKee defeated 43 opponents and amassed a winnings total of $312,700, including eight cars and over $200,000 in cash – a record at the time.
+One match ended with McKee winning the single biggest pot in the show's history, which reached $36,800 after four tie games against challenger Pete Cooper.